Devang-sharma609/Spring_Security/README.md

-Sure!
-Here’s a sample README for the repository you’ve linked.
-I’ve based it on common practices for Spring Security-based projects, assuming some details, as the repository itself isn’t public.
-If you have more specific information about the project, feel free to let me know so I can tailor it more accurately.

----

 # Spring Security Project 🚀

 Welcome to the **Spring Security Project**!
 This repository demonstrates the implementation of **Spring Security** for securing Java-based applications.
 It shows how to configure authentication, authorization, and other security measures to protect web applications from unauthorized access.